ReefAlturki/ImageClassifier/README.md

 # Code
 This project template has been provided by Udacity.
 Some code has already been implemented, and I implemented additional functionality to successfully complete the project.
 The images used in the project are located in folder test_images.
+The label_map file maps each flower number to the corresponding flower name.